 CyberGhost, based in Romania, is another provider with a strong focus on privacy.
-It keeps no traffic or connection logs and secures your data with 256-bit AES encryption over the OpenVPN protocol.
+It keeps no traffic or connection logs and secures your data with 256-bit AES encryption over the OpenVPN protocol (though WireGuard support is included too).
 This is in conjunction with SHA256 authentication and perfect forward secrecy.
 A kill switch is available on all platforms and there’s built-in protection against DNS, WebRTC, and IPv6 leaks.
 You can also set up automatic wifi protection on familiar networks.

 This provider gives you the option to pay with bitcoin for an added layer of anonymity.
 CyberGhost allows torrenting but encourages users to select its P2P-optimized servers, which are clearly labeled in the apps.
 The company produces regular transparency reports which reveal statistics on legal requests such as DMCA complaints and malicious activity flags, among other data.

-Apps are available for MacOS, Windows, iOS, and Android, and the VPN can be configured with Linux and some routers.
+Apps are available for MacOS, Linux, Windows, iOS, and Android, and the VPN can be configured with some routers.
 CyberGhost has a generous connection limit of up to seven devices at a time.
 It provides support via live chat 24/7.

 - Privacy-focused VPN